How to Write an Effective Scholarship Motivation Letter

 Ask yourself these questions:

 If you're changing careers through a masters degree, it's normal to feel like you don't have enough experience in the field.
-But don't worry - scholarship evaluator, are quite used to applicants from diverse backgrounds and often see a lot of value in it as their unique perspectives make class discussions more interesting.
+But don't worry - scholarship evaluators are quite used to applicants from diverse backgrounds.
+In Europe, diversity in education is viewed positively as the students’ unique perspectives make class discussions more enriching.

 For many sectors like education, international relations, and policy, interdisciplinarity is highly valued.
 If you propose to use your background with the program's focus in a unique way, you will actually increase your chances of getting the scholarship.